elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 server).
 Let's move our `character.gif` file inside that folder.
 This will make our character image available at `/images/character.gif`.

-At the bottom of our `Game.elm` file, we can now add to the view to render our new game character:
+At the bottom of our `Platformer.elm` file, we can now add to the view to render our new game character:

 ```elm